stella-go/siu/README.md

     // This will look for the object of name "bar" and set to `nil` if it is not found Bav      *Bar              `@siu:"name='bar',default='zero'"`
     // This will look for the object of name "bar", and then look for the object type `*Bar`
-    // If neither is found, an object of type type will be created and its name and type will be stored for use in the next search
+    // If neither is found, an object of type `*Bar` will be created and its name and type will be stored for use in the next search
     Baw      *Bar              `@siu:"name='bar',default='type'"`
   }
   ```